 1. Give yourself a year to learn the ropes and become proficient in your job.
 Give yourself grace for when there’s something you didn’t know you didn’t know, and don’t expect to have it all figured out until you’re a year in.

 When I first started my job in publishing, it felt like drinking from a fire hose.
-I was way in over my head, and for the first month of being on the job, I feel asleep on my couch every evening at 6:30.
+I was way in over my head, and for the first month of being on the job, I fell asleep on my couch every evening at 6:30.
 There was so much to learn!
 It wasn’t until I had been there for the very beginning of the publishing process to see a book go from an idea in a meeting to on the shelf at Barnes & Noble that I really understood how it all worked.

 So be realistic in your expectations for yourself, and remember that part of a new job is learning what you don’t know.